 The provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
-3507(j)) and its implementing regulations, 5 CFR part 1320, do not apply to this notice of proposed rulemaking because no requirement to collect information is proposed.
+3507(j)) and its implementing regulations, 5 CFR part 1320, do not apply to this final rule because no requirement to collect information is proposed.

 Drafting Information